The Merkel lab is interested in smart drug delivery systems. Our research on drug and RNA delivery is subdivided into the following topics:

 Synthetic nano-sized delivery systems for RNA and CRISPR/Cas

 Delivery is currently the greatest hurdle for the therapeutic use of nucleic acids such as siRNA, mRNA or CRISPR plasmids and RNPs.
-Therefore, we develop novel delivery systems based on biodegradable and amphiphilic polymers and prepare nanoparticles by precision microfluidic assembly.
-We optimize their characteristics such as reproducibility of formulation, size, RNA protection and release, toxicity, immunogenicity and bioactivity for better in vivo results and develop clinically relevant dosage forms such as powders for inhalation with increased shelf-live.
+Therefore, we develop novel delivery systems based on biodegradable and amphiphilic polymers supported by molecular dynamics simulations, Design-of-Experiment, and machine learning and prepare nanoparticles by precision microfluidic assembly.
+We optimize their characteristics such as reproducibility of formulation, size, RNA protection and release, toxicity, immunogenicity and bioactivity for better in vivo results and develop clinically relevant dosage forms such as powders for inhalation with increased shelf-live prepared by spray drying.

 Local administration routes

 Due to rapid degradation by nucleases and fast excretion upon systemic injection, local administration of siRNA offers more clinical relevance.
 By local administration, both the dose and systemic side effects can be decreased.
 We are mostly interested in pulmonary administration for local effects and nasal administration for subsequent delivery to the brain via the olfactory bulb.
-Lately, we have also investigated in situ forming hydrogels as local depot formulations.
+We also investigate in situ forming hydrogels as local depot formulations.

 Novel safe and target-specific nanomedicines